 Interpreters don’t need to be certified or have any licenses on a federal level, which can make finding one you trust even more complicated.
 Whether or not there are training or licensure requirements for your state, we recommend that any interpreter you choose has at least one certification anyway.
 Some professional organizations to look for when researching interpreters’ credentials include:

 Some people believe that a mental health problem will “go away,” and if you wait it out, your concerns will resolve themselves.
-Others feel that “airing their family’s dirty laundry” with others is inappropriate and that familial matters should be resolved in the home or within a church.
+Others feel that “airing their family’s dirty laundry” with outsiders is inappropriate and that familial matters should be resolved in the home or within a church.
 These stigmas very clearly paint the picture that you should avoid mental health care, or else those suffering are “weak” for not being able to take care of the issue themselves.
 And when they do finally seek therapy, many report not wanting to “get caught” or be seen doing it.
-Finding a culturally competent therapist who understands your fears and hesitations about seeking treatment is vital to prevent conflict and feel heard when you’re ready.
+Finding a culturally competent therapist who understands your fears and hesitations about seeking treatment is vital to preventing conflict and feeling heard when you’re ready.

 This exclusionary policy keeps many striving to become American citizens from seeking the mental health care they need.
 Even common mental illnesses like depression can have psychotic features, which many consider dangerous (an incredibly harmful stereotype).
 There are still ways to be let into the country if you don’t meet those criteria, but it can lengthen the process by several months and requires a significant amount of expensive medical record-based evidence.
 Likewise, many immigrants face traumas in their countries of origin before deciding to immigrate.
 It isn’t the only reason people move to the United States, but facing violence, persecution, large-scale conflict, economic problems, a lack of job opportunities, and more will take a toll on your psychological well-being.
-And if trauma isn’t processed in a healthy way, it can fuel mental health problems, including:
+And if trauma isn’t processed in a healthy way, it can exacerbate mental health problems, including:

 Immigration evaluations can be extraordinarily stressful events as well.
 Your entire way of life hinges on how well you do in an interview, and high levels of stress like that can also wreak havoc on your mental health.